 Other notable successes include Zodiac, Ambassador, Braveheart and Duke, all sons of Chapelton Typhoon and all February Perth Champions.
 Covenanter sold privately to Meonhill for £16,000 in 2010 and Chapelton Dauphin broke the previous record which had stood for 65 years by selling for 15,000 gns at Stirling in 2012.

-We have tested the calving ease of our females by calving them at two years of age for twenty years, and now have many Shorthorn bulls working commercially both locally and further afield and regularly have bulls available that are ready to work.
+We have tested the calving ease of our females by calving them at two years of age for twenty years.
+Chapelton Shorthorn bulls are working commercially both locally and further afield and we regularly have bulls available that are ready to work.
 There are also a considerable number of Chapelton bulls working in pedigree herds across the UK.

 We performance record all of our Shorthorns on the Breedplan system.
-The Beef Shorthorn Society website database or through the links on the sales pages of our website provide access to this information.
+This data can be accessed through the Beef Shorthorn Society website database or through links on the sales pages of our website.